Where is the best carbon monoxide detector placement?

 Avoid these carbon monoxide detector placement

-There are a few locations that you’ll want to avoid as they either create a false alarm or prevent property detection of carbon monoxide in your home.
-These include:
+There are a few locations that you’ll want to avoid when consider the ideal carbon monoxide detector placement.
+These either create a false alarm or prevent property detection of carbon monoxide in your home:

 - Close proximity to any fuel-burning appliance